Fairfield County's Community Foundation

 The site is sound.
 The opportunity is editorial.

-FCCFoundation.org is a fast, secure, modern website with substantive long-form content.
-What it lacks is the structural and editorial work to make that content visible in search.
-Four of six strategic focus areas have effectively no Google visibility today.
-Every issue identified here is fixable.
+FCCFoundation.org is fast, secure, and full of substantive content.
+The gap is structure and on-page work that would make that content visible in search.
+Every issue here is fixable.

 2 of 6